865699871/IAGS_version1.0/README.md

 Including four utils for downstream analysis.

 ### inputdata
-Four real datasets used in out research, including block sequences for three Brassica, nine Yeast, five Gramineae and three Papaver species.
+Four real datasets used in our research, including block sequences for three Brassica, nine Yeast, five Gramineae and three Papaver species.

+### scenarios
+Pipline and example usages for four real datasets.

+### outputdata
+Output for four real datasets

+### simulations
+including Non-CRBs and CRBs simulations.